Michael Cannon-Brookes Sells 7,665 Shares of Atlassian (NASDAQ:TEAM) Stock

-Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,665 shares of the business’s stock in a transaction that occurred on Friday, September 12th.
-The shares were sold at an average price of $175.17, for a total value of $1,342,678.05.
-Following the completion of the sale, the chief executive officer owned 91,980 shares in the company, valued at $16,112,136.60.
-The trade was a 7.69% decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Atlassian Corporation PLC (NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,665 shares of Atlassian stock in a transaction that occurred on Monday, September 15th.
+The shares were sold at an average price of $174.58, for a total transaction of $1,338,155.70.
+Following the completion of the sale, the chief executive officer owned 76,650 shares in the company, valued at $13,381,557.
+This trade represents a 9.09% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Michael Cannon-Brookes also recently made the following trade(s):

-A number of equities research analysts recently weighed in on the company.
-Zacks Research upgraded Atlassian from a “strong sell” rating to a “hold” rating in a research note on Wednesday, August 20th.
-KeyCorp dropped their price target on Atlassian from $275.00 to $250.00 and set an “overweight” rating on the stock in a research note on Thursday, July 17th.
-Oppenheimer dropped their price target on Atlassian from $300.00 to $275.00 and set an “outperform” rating on the stock in a research note on Monday, July 21st.
-Stephens decreased their price objective on Atlassian from $221.00 to $202.00 and set an “equal weight” rating on the stock in a report on Monday, August 11th.
-Finally, Guggenheim assumed coverage on Atlassian in a report on Thursday, September 11th.
-They issued a “buy” rating and a $225.00 price objective on the stock.
-One equities research analyst has rated the stock with a Strong Buy rating, nineteen have assigned a Buy rating and six have issued a Hold rating to the stock.
-According to MarketBeat, Atlassian presently has a consensus rating of “Moderate Buy” and an average price target of $255.45.
+A number of brokerages recently weighed in on TEAM.
+Capital One Financial downgraded shares of Atlassian from an “overweight” rating to an “equal weight” rating and set a $211.00 target price on the stock. in a report on Wednesday, July 16th.
+Wall Street Zen upgraded shares of Atlassian from a “hold” rating to a “buy” rating in a report on Saturday, September 13th.
+Mizuho reduced their price objective on shares of Atlassian from $265.00 to $235.00 and set an “outperform” rating for the company in a research report on Friday, August 8th.
+Stephens reduced their price objective on shares of Atlassian from $221.00 to $202.00 and set an “equal weight” rating for the company in a research report on Monday, August 11th.
+Finally, KeyCorp reduced their price objective on shares of Atlassian from $275.00 to $250.00 and set an “overweight” rating for the company in a research report on Thursday, July 17th.
+One equities research analyst has rated the stock with a Strong Buy rating, nineteen have assigned a Buy rating and six have assigned a Hold rating to the company’s stock.
+Based on data from MarketBeat, Atlassian has an average rating of “Moderate Buy” and a consensus price target of $255.45.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.